Nawaz to appear before accountability court today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former prime minister Nawaz Sharif on Thursday returned Pakistan to appear before an accountability court, as he was indicted in Azizia Steel Mills, Avenfield properties, Flagship references filed by NAB.
+PML-N president Nawaz Sharif said there would be no delay in general election.
+He formed a five-member committee for contacting political parties on a constitutional amendment bill regarding new delimitations.
+The committee includes National Assembly Speaker Ayaz Sadiq, Law Minister Zahid Hamid, Khawaja Saad Rafique, Ameer Muqam and Abdul Qadir Baloch.

+The committee was directed to contact concerned political parties and present its report, they added.

-Ousted prime minister Nawaz Sharif, his daughter Maryam Nawaz and her husband retired Captain Mohammad Safdar were indicted by an accountability court in Islamabad on 19th October in connection with a reference pertaining to the Avenfield flats filed against them by the National Accountability Bureau (NAB).
-He was in the United Kingdom at the time of his indictment .
-His sons, Hassan and Hussain, were named co-accused in the charge sheet in the references.
+On October 19, the ousted prime minister Nawaz Sharif, his daughter Maryam Nawaz and her husband retired Captain Mohammad Safdar were indicted by an accountability court in Islamabad in connection with a reference pertaining to the Avenfield flats filed against them by the National Accountability Bureau (NAB).

-On Thursday, The Islamabad High Court (IHC) accepted a petition moved by former prime minister Nawaz Sharif to club together three separate accountability references pending against him, ordering an accountability court which had dismissed the request earlier to consider the case again.

-It is to mention here that ousted prime minister has already been appeared before the AC twice- on September 26 and October 2- however, he was called six times by the court.

-Accountability court summoned him on October 9 for indictment, he did not appear as he was in London where his wife Begum Kulsoom Nawaz is being treated for throat cancer.

-ISLAMABAD: Former prime minister Nawaz Sharif on Thursday returned Pakistan to appear before an accountability court, as he was indicted in Azizia Steel Mills, Avenfield properties, Flagship references filed by NAB.
+ISLAMABAD: Former prime minister Nawaz Sharif along with her daughter Maryam Nawaz, arrived in Islamabad from Lahore on Monday to appear before the accountability court.

+The accountability court judge Muhammad Bashir will hear the case regarding Nawaz Sharif's plea to club all the references, as it is learned that the proceedings in NAB references against deposed prime minister Nawaz Sharif, his daughter Maryam and his son-in-law captain (Rtd) Safdar has been postponed.

+PML-N president Nawaz Sharif said there would be no delay in general election.
+He formed a five-member committee for contacting political parties on a constitutional amendment bill regarding new delimitations.
+The committee includes National Assembly Speaker Ayaz Sadiq, Law Minister Zahid Hamid, Khawaja Saad Rafique, Ameer Muqam and Abdul Qadir Baloch.

+The committee was directed to contact concerned political parties and present its report, they added.

-Ousted prime minister Nawaz Sharif, his daughter Maryam Nawaz and her husband retired Captain Mohammad Safdar were indicted by an accountability court in Islamabad on 19th October in connection with a reference pertaining to the Avenfield flats filed against them by the National Accountability Bureau (NAB).
-He was in the United Kingdom at the time of his indictment .
-His sons, Hassan and Hussain, were named co-accused in the charge sheet in the references.
+On October 19, the ousted prime minister Nawaz Sharif, his daughter Maryam Nawaz and her husband retired Captain Mohammad Safdar were indicted by an accountability court in Islamabad in connection with a reference pertaining to the Avenfield flats filed against them by the National Accountability Bureau (NAB).

-On Thursday, The Islamabad High Court (IHC) accepted a petition moved by former prime minister Nawaz Sharif to club together three separate accountability references pending against him, ordering an accountability court which had dismissed the request earlier to consider the case again.

-It is to mention here that ousted prime minister has already been appeared before the AC twice- on September 26 and October 2- however, he was called six times by the court.

 Comments